DPF stands for a Dollar Per Foot

 - Recovers Successfully

-- Returns with nosecone and drogue parachute tethered to rocket
+- Returns with nosecone and drogue parachute tethered to the rocket.

-- It is highly recommended that GPS/Telemetry be added to your rocket to enable easy location of your rocket when it lands.
+- Rocket must have GPS/Telemetry to enable easy location of your rocket when it lands.

-- If you can't find your rocket, you will not be given the DPF money.
+- If you can't find your rocket, you will not be given the DPF or TCPF money.

 - No active control systems